-Team Spirit vs Sibling Rivalry
+Team Spirit vs. Sibling Rivalry

-Once the decision has been made who will be named as having power of attorney, remember, that is just a necessary legal formality.
+Once the decision has been made on who will be named as having power of attorney, remember, that is just a necessary legal formality.
 It does not mean that sibling is the only person the parent wants to be involved in their care.

-It is only one aspect of a complicated situation and that child has been selected for that particular job.
+It is only one aspect of a complicated situation, and that child has been selected for that particular job.
 So come together as a team and designate the shared responsibilities so everyone realizes they are needed.

 Meetings & Journaling